keithalewis/math/um1.md

 \newcommand{\Var}{\operatorname{Var}}
 \newcommand{\Cov}{\operatorname{Cov}}

+This note provides a replacement for the Black-Scholes/Merton theory of option valuation.
+It defines a model for instrument prices and cash flows, and a realistic model of trading.
+The Achille's heel of their model is that it assumes continuous time trading.
+As has been known since the time of Zeno, this is not possible and leads to paradoxical results[^1].

+This note does not solve the crucial problem of when and how much to trade.
+It only provides an elementary but mathematically rigorous framework to put your nose in that problem.

+[^1]: Merton provided a closed form solution for valuing barrier options based on the reflection principal of Brownian motion.
+[@cite].
+The classical theory implied the value of a barrier option that knocks in or out the second time the barrier is hit has the same value.
+It also implies the value of a barrier option that knocks in or out the millionth time it hits the barrier has exactly the same value due to a mathematical artifact of Brownian motion.

-This note assumes you are familiar with measure theory and stochastic processes, but are not necessarily an expert.
-We provide a mathematically rigorous model that extends [@Ros1978] without involving the Hahn-Banach theorem.
+We assume you are familiar with measure theory and stochastic processes, but are not necessarily an expert.
+Ross [@Ros1978] started a cottage industy of mathematicians trying to fix up his incorrect proof of the Fundamental Theorem of Asset Pricing.

+... this culminated in ... delbaen schachermeyer

+We provide a mathematically
+rigorous model that extends [@Ros1978] without involving the Hahn-Banach theorem.
 It also does not involve probability measures, sigma algebras, Brownian motion, the Ito formula, or partial differential equations.